 Buyers typically look for properties based on price.
 Pricing your home too low or too high could mean missing out on connecting with an eager buyer, which might leave your home sitting on the market for longer than you'd like.

-A comparative market analysis compares your home with similar homes in your area and what they sold for, which can guide you in pricing your home to reflect local market conditions.
+A comparative market analysis (CMA) compares your home with similar homes in your area and what they sold for, which can guide you in pricing your home to reflect local market conditions.